tahaarkns/tahaarkns/README.md

 Hi, I'm Taha 👋
 ---
 **📌About** <br>
 Hi, my name is Taha.
 I am a Computer Science student at BINUS University, currently pursuing a degree in Game Application Technology.
 My academic journey has given me a strong foundation in computer science, along with the soft skills and expertise needed to make a meaningful impact.
-Here is my portfolio along with some projects I have completed or am currently working on over the past few years.
+Here is my portfolio along with some projects I have completed or currently working on over the past few years.

 **📩Email** <br>
 tahaarkns@gmail.com